irgoncalves/tempo/README.md

 # Tempo

-Tempo is a simple tool to perform Timing Attacks over HTTP.
+Tempo is a simple tool to perform Side-Channel Timing Attacks over HTTP.

 It looks on a username list and performs HTTP requests to determine which usernames could be potentially valid based on the simple response time.
 It works better on a uniform connection to the target.